-The SDA residency agreement is new.
-It is designed for SDA and gives you greater protections.
+The SDA residency agreement is designed for SDA and gives you greater protections.

-Victorian tenants use Residential rental agreements to rent a standard home.
-To download the agreements, view Resources for SDA residents.
+Victorian renters use Residential rental agreements to rent a standard home.
+To download the agreements, go to Resources for SDA residents.

 This table shows the main differences between the two types of agreements.